-On May 2, 2005, my 27-yr-old son Graham was hit head-on by a truck driver who had fallen asleep at the wheel.
-Sadly, as we were to discover later, just how often this happens.
+On May 2, 2005, 27-year-old Graham Brown was hit head-on by a truck driver who had fallen asleep at the wheel.
+“Sadly,” notes Kate Brown, Graham’s mother, “we were to discover later just how often this happens.”

 Graham’s health care costs have exceeded 5 million dollars, exhausting the trucking company’s insurance policy of $750,000.
-Graham’s father, sister and I all took many months off work, unpaid, to become full-time caregivers.
-We had to use our personal savings and retirement funds to support his recovery and to supplement his health care costs.
-This is money that we have never been able to replace.
+Graham’s mother, father, and sister all took many months off work, unpaid, to become full-time caregivers.
+They had to use their personal savings and retirement funds to support his recovery and to supplement his healthcare costs.
+This is money that they have never been able to replace.

 Yet, Graham’s lifelong healthcare needs continue to be a major problem for all of them due to the inadequate minimum insurance required for large trucks.
 It has been 40 years since Congress passed a law requiring trucks and motor carriers to carry a minimum of $750,000 of insurance.
 Kate Brown writes: “This is why I’m fighting to change the amount of minimum insurance required by trucking companies.”